 - Assist with climbing wall hiring, training, scheduling and supervising approximately 20-25 supervisors

 - Supervise the maintenance, retirement, and replacement of program gear and oversee regular inventory of challenge course and climbing wall equipment

 - Assist with coordinating challenge course offerings as well as hiring, training, scheduling and supervising approximately 10-15 facilitators

 - Assist with climbing wall and challenge course operations to include: manual updates, monthly inspections, incident/injury reporting and prevention and other risk management work

 - Lead bi-monthly/monthly staff meetings for climbing wall and challenge course staff

 College Outdoor Program Administration (COPA) a concentration within College Student Development, which is Outdoor Program's recommended program of study.

-For more information visit the Graduate Assistant Preview Program (GAPP) or contact:
+For more information visit the Graduate Assistant Preview Program (GAPP)

 Past Outdoor Programs Graduate Assistant Successes - Where Are They Now?

 Outdoor Programs Graduate Assistants are part of the College Outdoor Program Administration (COPA) Graduate Program.